bgamari/ghc-debug/README.md

-This set of libraries is a progress towards implementing a way to interact with Haskell's RTS from another Haskell program.
+This set of libraries is progress towards implementing a way to interact with Haskell's RTS from another Haskell program.

 For example, you could use this library to